practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 Wishlist:

 * Overhaul sharing UI and add documentation similar to Ramen's
-* Add tokenized comment emails (depends on our new server)
+* Add tokenized comment emails
-* See board for rest.
 * Add an option for credit me (used to be on for all, now off for all)
 * Tweak shared article view (maybe add comment count + other stuff about PR?, maybe float bar?)